 It may seem like your legs are the most important part of running, but proper form from the waist up is significant, too.
 A lot of people have really tense positions, which can make runs tiring and difficult.
 Some people swing their arms around that makes them slouch while others raise their arms so high up their chest they strain the neck and shoulders.
 The proper way to do it is to be relaxed enough so you can breathe efficiently.
 Your elbows should be at your side, forming a 90-degree angle with your arm, and only lightly brushing your hips.

 One mistake not a lot of people realize is running without a plan.
 Before you get started, figure out what your goal is, whether it’s maintaining health or training for a race.
 Running mindlessly will work for a while, but eventually you’ll hit a wall and will know what to do with your happy feet.
 If you plan on finishing marathons or half marathons, build mileage with long runs.
 Intervals help build efficiency and fatigue resistance.
 Tempo runs help with pacing.
 Having goals helps map out workouts and lets you know how effective your training is.

 3. Obsessing over pace

-While monitoring pace is one way to make sure you’re achieving your fitness goals, don’t focus too much on pace.
-You can have a GPS watch to track your pacing, but don’t be too reliant on it.
+While monitoring pace is one way to make sure you’re achieving your fitness goals, don’t focus too much on it.
+You can have a fitness watch to track your pace, but don’t be too reliant on it.
 Even if your goal is to run faster, you should run at a pace that feels good for you.
 Getting to the pace that you want requires a lot of time, so don’t let your gadget dictate your workout.